pjcasas29/Timbre-Transfer-Evaluation/index.md

 ### Decoders

 To evaluate the performance of timbre transfer, different decoders were trained - each made to output audio with either one, two, or three instruments.
 The corresponding outputs were then compared to each other by participants in a user study to evaluate the quality of the timbre transfer.
-Details of training are described in the paper.
+Details of training are described in our paper.

 ### Example